SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 Contact your state/territory Medicaid office directly.

-How can I update an existing organizational enrollment to add a new provider (e.g., if a clinic hires a new physician)?
+How can I update an existing organizational application to add a new provider (e.g., if a clinic hires a new physician)?
 -----------------------------------------------------------------------------------------------------------------------

-If an enrollment is a draft (you haven't submitted it yet), then yes, you can click on the draft enrollment and edit the member list.
+If an application is a draft (you haven't submitted it yet), then yes, you can click on the draft application and edit the member list.

-If you have already submitted the enrollment, then you should have the individual, or a service agent, create a new enrollment for an individual provider.
+If you have already submitted the application, then you should have the individual, or a service agent, create a new application for an individual provider.
 On the "Practice Info" screen, the user should say "Yes" to the question "Are you employed and/or independently contracted by a group practice?" and enter the organization's information.

-How can I update an existing organizational enrollment to remove a provider (e.g., if a physician retires from a clinic)?
+How can I update an existing organizational application to remove a provider (e.g., if a physician retires from a clinic)?
 -------------------------------------------------------------------------------------------------------------------------

-If an enrollment is a draft (you haven't submitted it yet), then yes, you can click on the draft enrollment and edit the member list.
-If you have already submitted the enrollment, then it is not possible to remove an individual member via the PSM, and you will need to directly contact your state/territory Medicaid office.
+If an application is a draft (you haven't submitted it yet), then yes, you can click on the draft application and edit the member list.
+If you have already submitted the application, then it is not possible to remove an individual member via the PSM, and you will need to directly contact your state/territory Medicaid office.

 How do I view license/certification files?
 ------------------------------------------

-When viewing a pending enrollment, on the "Review Enrollment" screen, look under the "License Information" heading.
+When viewing a pending application, on the "Review Application" screen, look under the "License Information" heading.
 Next to a license or certification number (issued by the licensure or certification authority), you'll see a "View" link.
 Click that to access the scanned